ghc/ghc/docs/users_guide/using-concurrent.rst

     Use the OS's affinity facilities to try to pin OS threads to CPU cores.

-    When this option is enabled, the OS threads for a capability *i* are bound to the CPU core *i* using the API provided by the OS for setting thread affinity. e.g. on Linux GHC uses ``sched_setaffinity()``.
+    When this option is enabled, the OS threads for a capability :math:`i` are bound to the CPU core :math:`i` using the API provided by the OS for setting thread affinity. e.g. on Linux GHC uses ``sched_setaffinity()``.

     Depending on your workload and the other activity on the machine, this may or may not result in a performance improvement.
 We